qdm12/ddns-updater/.devcontainer/README.md

 1. **For Docker on OSX or Windows without WSL**: ensure your home directory `~` is accessible by Docker.
 1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P).
-1. Select `Remote-Containers: Open Folder in Container...` and choose the project directory.
+1. Select `Dev Containers: Open Folder in Container...` and choose the project directory.

 ## Customization